The Bad and the Beautiful: Production

 The film was based on a 1949 magazine story "Of Good and Evil" by George Bradshaw, which was expanded into a longer version called Memorial to a Bad Man.
 It concerned the will and testament of a New York theatre producer who tried to explain his bad behavior to three people he had hurt: a writer, actor and director.
 MGM bought the film rights and originally Dan Hartman was to produce it.
 Hartman left for Paramount.

-Dore Schary offered the project to John Houseman and was to be called Memo to a Bad Man.
+Dore Schary offered the project to John Houseman; it was to be called Memo to a Bad Man.
 Houseman decided to change the milieu from New York theatre to Hollywood because he felt after All About Eve that a Hollywood setting would have more novelty.